 One noticeably different exercise synchro swimmers do that other competitive swimmers do not is training with weights on their ankles and wrists.
 Adding external resistance in the pool can build specific strength training.
 However, it increases stress on the aforementioned injured areas, so add this training progressively and safely.

-The below exercises for strength training for synchronized swimmers I recommend for the legs are ones that build strong muscles for stable eggbeater kicks under the water and more powerful straight kicks and stands above the water.
+The strength training exercises below are for synchronized swimmers I recommend for the legs are ones that build strong muscles for stable eggbeater kicks under the water and more powerful straight kicks and stands above the water.
 Including both land and water drills not only helps develop muscle memory but they also help swimmers learn to be in sync with their teammates.

 Many swimmers turn to the squat for strong knees, quads, and hip flexors.
 To do a squat: